krylphi/helloworld-data-handler/README.md

 ## Benchmarks & Profiling Result
 Benchmarks were performed by Gatling run on the developer's virtual machine \
 (8gb RAM, i7 (4 cores provided for Virtual Machine)).\
-Full performance benchmarks are in th benchmark folder
+Full performance benchmarks are in the benchmark repo: [bencharks](https://github.com/krylphi/helloworld-data-handler-benchmark)

 - max RAM consumption on the server is near 320 Mb under stress load and less than 100 Mb idle.
 - server accepts approx. 15000-30000 queries per second with 0 KO rate and 86% responses in less < 800 ms under stress load (see Gatling benchmarks).